vamsiramakrishnan/splunk-export-audit/Readme.md

 # Splunk-Export-Audit

 ## Introduction
-For Integrated SecOps , the SIEM plays an important component and Splunk is a very popular SIEM solution.
-The setup described below helps in near-realtime, zero-touch audit-log export to the Splunk Http event Collector for Indexing and Analysis.
+For Integrated SecOps, the SIEM plays an important component and Splunk is a very popular SIEM solution.
+The setup described below helps in near-realtime, zero-touch audit-log export to the Splunk Http event Collector for Indexing and Analysis.The same architecture can be used to export to almost any SIEM as it leverages the HTTP Event Collector.

 ![](https://github.com/vamsiramakrishnan/splunk-export-audit/blob/master/media/TheSimpleArchitecture.png)
 A Scalable and Low Cost Splunk event exporter to publish OCI Audit Logs to Splunk.

 ## Components
 -   The `OCI Audit API` is  queried for audit events every 2 minutes for all regions and all compartments relevant to the tenancy.
 -   The `OCI Functions` trigger a series of queries and publish events to the Splunk HTTP Event Collector End point.
 -  `OCI Health Checks` are used to trigger a GET Request on to a public HTTPS Endpoint every `5-min` / `1-min` /  `30s`